How to Optimize RAM Requirements for 1 Million Vectors: A Case Study

 As a result, even if htop shows that a process is using 10GB of memory, it doesn’t necessarily mean that the process actually requires 10GB of RAM to operate efficiently.
 In this article, we will explore how to properly measure RAM usage and optimize Qdrant for optimal memory consumption.

-How to measure actual memory requirements
+How to measure actual RAM requirements

 One way to do this is by conducting a grid search, but a more efficient method is to use binary search to quickly find the minimum required amount of RAM.
 We can use docker to limit the memory usage of the process.